metwse/c-chat-server/README.md

-this project currently unfinished. it is not recommended to use any code of the project due to possible stability problems. no api is well-tested or stabilized yet.
+this project currently unfinished. it is not recommended to use any code from the project due to potential stability problems. no api has been well-tested or stabilized yet.

 # chat server